The most useful Iceland maps for your trip

 Most of icelandic beaches have black sand instead of regular sand.
 Yes yes, in Iceland we don’t do what others do.
 This particular color will give you unrealistic, lunar landscapes, and leave you thinking that you are in another world.

 The most famous one is by far Reynisfjara, also called the black sand beach of Vik.
-But they are so many less touristic ones, spread all over the country.
+You will be amazed by its rock formations and incredible sand!
+But they are so many less touristic ones, spread in the west and in the south of the country.

 Millions of people visited those beaches and felt the same feeling of amazement and excitement, but it’s your turn this time.
 With this map, you’ll know where to go!